-Merino wool vs. synthetic base layers
+Merino wool base layers vs. synthetic base layers

 Merino wool base layers are soft, breathable and naturally antimicrobial.
 They’re ideal for activities where you don’t work up too much of a sweat, like camping trips, leisurely hikes and downhill skiing.